ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 - AWS S3
 - Azure Blob Storage

-To configure Extended Journal Copy for your Kubernetes environment, use the following procedures:
+To configure an Extended Journal Copy for your Kubernetes environment, use the following procedures:

-1. Back up the VPG
+1. Back up the VPG.
-2. Manually trigger a Backup
+2. Manually trigger a Backup.
-3. Schedule Extended Journal Copy Backups
+3. Schedule Extended Journal Copy Backups.
-4. Restore the VPG from an Extended Journal Copy
+4. Restore the VPG from an Extended Journal Copy.

 ##### Backing Up a VPG to a Target Extended Journal Copy